The 15 Best Black Mirror Episodes, Including Season 6

 “Joan Is Awful” (Season 6, Episode 1)

-The Season 6 opener – starring Schitt’s Creek cast member Annie Murphy as a woman who discovers her life is the basis of a hit new streaming series – is easily the season’s funniest episode, but might also be its scariest.
-It is based on the concept of fully AI-generated entertainment, which is a very real possibility that the WGA and SAG-AFTRA unions went on strike to against.
+The Black Mirror Season 6 opener – starring Schitt’s Creek cast member Annie Murphy as a woman who discovers her life is the basis of a hit new streaming series – is easily the season’s funniest episode but might also be its scariest.
+It is based on the concept of fully AI-generated entertainment, which is a very real possibility that the WGA and SAG-AFTRA unions went on strike against.

 “Demon 79” (Season 6, Episode 5)

-Season 6 also tried at its hand at supernatural, non-tech-based storytelling (complete with its own “Red Mirror” label) with an episode called “Demon 79.”
+Black Mirror Season 6 also tried its hand at supernatural, non-tech-based storytelling (complete with its own “Red Mirror” label) with an episode called “Demon 79.”
 The title refers to its time setting and its plot, involving a lonely retail worker (Anjana Vasan) who must commit an unspeakable task after accidentally awakening an otherworldly entity (Paapa Essiedu).
-It’s a standout episode, not just for its more straight horror approach, but for its darkly charming performances and boasting the look and feel of 1970s cinema.
+It’s a standout episode, not just for its more overt horror approach but for its darkly charming performances and 1970s-era cinematic feel.

 15. "Striking Vipers" (Season 5, Episode 1)

 The two comic book movie stars (Mackie is the MCU’s current Captain America and Abdul-Mateen II has played an Aquaman villain and Watchmen’s Dr. Manhattan on HBO) boldly took on these roles, considering the fan feedback they probably knew they'd get.
 That polar bear joke alone will probably haunt Abdul-Mateen II forever.
-However, Nicole Beharie steals the whole thing as Mackie’s strong-willed, but open-minded wife.
+However, Nicole Beharie steals the show as Mackie’s strong-willed, but open-minded, wife.

 14. "Hang The DJ" (Season 4, Episode 4)

-When the series targeted the red-hot trend of online dating in this Season 4 episode from director Timothy Van Patten, it did more than just take aim at apps like Tindr.
-It deconstructed modern romance as a whole, and all the suffocating frustrations and even conformist prejudices that come with it.
+When Black Mirror targeted the red-hot trend of online dating in this Season 4 episode from director Timothy Van Patten, it did more than just take aim at apps like Tindr.
+It deconstructed modern romance as a whole and all the suffocating frustrations and even conformist prejudices that come with it.

-However, unlike many other episodes, “Hang the DJ” ends happily, but begins by skillfully dropping us into an unfamiliar world that forces us to figure out the rules as we go, partly mimicking Amy (Georgina Campbell) and Frank’s (Joe Cole) experience navigating the mysterious dating “System.”
+However, unlike many other episodes, “Hang the DJ” ends happily but begins by skillfully dropping us into an unfamiliar world that forces us to figure out the rules as Amy (Georgina Campbell) and Frank (Joe Cole) struggle to navigate the mysterious dating “System.”
 The ending really sells it, uncovering the big picture of the world we’ve been following while revealing a beautiful love story.

 13. “Metalhead” (Season 4, Episode 5)

-You may come to Black Mirror for nuanced social commentary, but should not be discouraged from sticking around for more straightforward genre fare.
-Exhibit A: this intense thriller starring Maxine Peake as a woman struggling to outrun one of the many four-legged robots that have desolated the world.
+You may come to Black Mirror for nuanced social commentary but should not be discouraged from sticking around for more straightforward genre fare.
+Exhibit A: this intense chase thriller starring Maxine Peake as a woman struggling to outrun one of the many four-legged robots that have desolated the world.

 I genuinely believe that director David Slade’s “Metalhead” is one of Season 4’s more unfairly overlooked entries as I was dazzled by its unique grayscale aesthetic and moved by themes of preserving humanity amid global chaos.
-Yet, I was especially terrified by its villainous “dogs,” which bear a startling resemblance to a robot being developed in real life.
+Yet, I was especially terrified by its villainous “dogs,” which bear a startling resemblance to an existing robot I saw in a Fast Company article.

 12. “Beyond The Sea” (Season 6, Episode 3)